Zizkai/telegram-clustering-viewer/readme.md

 # Clustering Data Visualization Tool

-This application was developed as part of a master's thesis and is available at [XXX](XXX).
+This application was developed as part of a master's thesis and is available at [https://telegram-clustering-viewer.streamlit.app/](https://telegram-clustering-viewer.streamlit.app/).
 The main goal of the project is to provide users with an insightful view into clustering data and to clearly present the results.

 ## 🎯 Key Features